louis-young/task-management-tool/README.md

 # Task Manager

-A React application to manage and locally persist tasks.
+A task management application with local storage written in React.

 ![Task Manager](documentation/task-manager.jpg)

 ## Description

-This is an application which allows you to manage and persist tasks which you need to complete.
+A task management application that allows you to manage and persist tasks you need to complete.
 It has a slick and intuitive user interface with features such as inline editing and drag-and-drop.

 ## Motivation

-I built this application to learn more about React, and reducers and state management specifically.
+This project was to learn moe about React reducers and state management specifically.

 ### Available Scripts